What is Leading Edge?

 - We believe that schools are stronger when they work together

-- We share innovative and highly effective practice that offers both challenge and support to our member schools.
+- We share innovative and highly effective practice that offers both challenge and support to our schools.

 - We offer a broad perspective on best practice that may not be available locally

-What is the criteria for membership?
+What is the criteria to join the Leading Edge network?

 Ofsted 2 with statistically significant student outcomes*